giovannilucente/portfolio/diffusion_model_trajectory_predictor/README.md

-# Trajectory predictor based on bird eye view images
+# Generative AI for Trajectory Prediction

 This project is currently in progress.